RishabhRD/leetcode-lang-select/README.md

 - figlet
 - echo

 command for its working.
-Can use `sudo apt install` for installing figlet on Ubuntu.
+Can use `sudo apt install figlet` for installing figlet on Ubuntu.

 ## Build